evolutionlandorg/docs/getting-started/tokens/coo.md

 ## **Can COO be traded on the blockchain?**

-Sorry, COO can't be traded on the blockchain.
-COO can't be transferred，and it can only be consumed in-game.
+No, COO can't be traded on the blockchain, and they can't be transferred.
+It can only be consumed in the game.